Gemstone Mining in the United States

 Oregon produces some of the best gem-quality feldspars in the world.
 Several small mining operations have become world-famous for producing "Oregon Sunstone," a transparent feldspar that is loaded with tiny copper platelets aligned in a common orientation.
 When a sunstone is tilted in the light, at just the right angle, these platelets simultaneously reflect a flash of light.

-Oregon produces several other gem materials including the famous "thunderegg," a geode that is ugly on the outside but often filled with beautiful chalcedony, opal, or crystals inside.
+Oregon produces several other gem materials including the famous "thunderegg," a type of geode that is ugly on the outside but often filled with beautiful chalcedony, opal, or crystals inside.
 Some people argue that thundereggs are more popular than sunstone!
 Oregon also produces a number of different fire opals and common opals with beautiful colors.
 There are several pay-to-dig sites in Oregon where you can find sunstone, opal, thundereggs and more.

 Learn more about Oregon Gemstones.

 California is widely known for its tourmaline and turquoise production.
 Native Americans were the first to treasure these minerals, and a commercial gemstone industry was active by the late 1800s.
-The tourmaline deposits of Riverdale and San Diego Counties have supplied more tourmaline for cutting and mineral specimens than any other tourmaline deposits in the northern hemisphere.
+The tourmaline deposits of Riverside and San Diego Counties have supplied more tourmaline for cutting and mineral specimens than any other tourmaline deposits in the northern hemisphere.

 California gemstones also include many varieties of agate, jasper, jade, garnet, and quartz.
 The state is one of the only sources of benitoite, a blue barium titanium silicate, and it has been named the state gemstone.
 The image at right is a Vesuvianite cabochon cut from material produced at the Happy Camp mine in Siskiyou County.